Support your Patients with Behavior Change Strategies

 Lifestyle changes are hard to make and can be even harder to sustain, but evidence-based lifestyle intervention programs and strategies are available and have been shown to enable people with prediabetes to lose weight and cut their risk of developing type 2 diabetes in half.
 Patients who are ready to attend such a program will benefit from a health care provider’s referral.
 Patients not ready for a lifestyle change program will likely need assistance from their health care team and others to learn how to make these changes and stay on track.
 For resources, see Support Patients with Resources and Referrals.

-During patient encounters, health care teams can consider using NDEP’s Make a Plan (PDF, 98.67 KB) resource to help patients set goals and develop action plans.
-This resource helps patients identify:
+During patient encounters, health care teams can consider using Changing Your Habits for Better Health to help patients set goals and develop action plans.
+This content helps patients identify: